 You may know CFLs as the bulbs that are dim at first and take a while to warm up to full brightness.
 Once the electricity starts moving inside them, however, these bulbs use about 70% less energy than incandescent bulbs.

-Get 8 free LED bulbs when you connect to clean energy today.Check availability
+Get 8 free LED bulbs, clean energy, and monthly savingsCheck availability

 Do light bulbs vary in quality, as well as cost?